Skip to content

 Anatomy

-Timeline Cell Views consist of a timestamp, a node, a vertical timeline, and a clickable card that can contain a headline, description, and attribute.
+Timeline Cell Views consist of a timestamp, an icon, a node, a vertical timeline, up to two statuses, and text content that can contain a headline, description, a left attribute, and a right attribute.

 Timeline Preview Cell Views consist of a timestamp, a node, a horizontal timeline, and a headline.

 Timeline Views consist of a scrollable list of Timeline Cell Views displayed vertically.
-The cells are ordered by date and are grouped under sticky headers displaying the month.
-The current day is marked by a colored circle, as well as a colored line if there is no event.
+The cells are ordered by date and are grouped under sticky headers displaying either the month or the date.
+The current day is marked by a colored line.
 If there are no cells, a customizable image and message is displayed instead.

 Timeline View Anatomy

 Timeline Preview Views consist of a title, a button, and a list of Timeline Preview Cell Views displayed horizontally.
-This list is non-scrollable and displays two cells for screen widths up to 600 dp, four cells for screen widths up to 720 dp, and six cells otherwise.
+This list is non-scrollable and displays two cells for mobile devices, and four cells for tablets.

 Timeline Preview View Anatomy